Laura Dern biography

 In 1999, she took on two very diverse roles, first playing a supportive high school teacher in October Sky and then returning to the realm of eccentricityand

-shared the screen with her mother againas part of an unconventional Alabama family in Billy Bob Thornton's Daddy and Them (2000).
-Other film work includes appearing with Sean Penn in I Am Sam (2002) and in We Don't Live Here Anymore (2004) with Mark Ruffalo and Little Fockers (2010) with Ben Stiller.
+shared the screen with her mother againas part of an unconventional Alabama family in Billy Bob Thornton's Daddy And Them (2000).
+Other film work includes appearing with Sean Penn in I Am Sam (2002), We Don't Live Here Anymore (2004) with Mark Ruffalo and Little Fockers (2010) with Ben Stiller.